rQxwX3/books/clrs/chapter2/2.1.typ

 _TERMINATION:_

-_right after the loop has terminated _ `sum` _has a value that corresponds to sum of elements in the subarray:_
+_right after the loop has terminated, _ `sum`_'s value corresponds to sum of elements in the subarray:_

 $
   A[1 : n - 1 + n / n] = A[1 : n]